 Fortunately, rental costs in Ecuador are very affordable, too.

-In Cotacachi—the sweet Andean artisan village where I live—an expat who has decided to move to the coast, recently sent out this e-mail: “I have an apartment for rent that, for the money, is a great deal.
+When I lived in Cotacachi—a sweet Andean artisan village—an expat who had decided to move to the coast, sent out this e-mail: “I have an apartment for rent that, for the money, is a great deal.
 It is a completely bare, one-bedroom place (no fridge, stove or anything else), but for $100 a month it is a great space.”

 Of course, an unfurnished apartment means you’ll need to buy furniture.
 But still, an apartment with a monthly price tag that’s the cost of a fancy meal back home?
 Not a bad deal.

 Admittedly, furnished rentals are harder to come by here in Cotacachi, thanks to the growing number of expats coming to check out the lifestyle options of our quiet little village.
-Still, we know of furnished rentals available for about $200 a month.
+Still, we know of furnished, two-bedroom rentals available for about $300 a month.
 And it’s possible to sublet a home or apartment short-term from a fellow expat who’s going back to the States or Canada for a visit.

 Rent in the larger cities in Ecuador

-In rural Vilcabamba in southern Ecuador…at a lower elevation and therefore warmer than Quito, Cuenca or Cotacachi…an expat couple has renovated a 6,000-square-foot house and is offering fully furnished and equipped apartments for rent.
-You can rent a room with a shared kitchen for $180 a month or a three-bedroom apartment for $550 a month.
+In rural Vilcabamba in southern Ecuador…at a lower elevation and therefore warmer than Quito, Cuenca, or Cotacachi…you can rent a two-bedroom apartment for $700 a month.

 The cost of living is also low in Ecuador